E3SM-Project/e3sm_diags/source/available-parameters.rst

 ``reference``, and ``diff``) in the image.

 -  **``test_title``**: the title for the test plot.
 It's "Test Title" in the image and is blank by default.
+It's a little obscured in the image.
 -  **``test_colormap``**: If not defined in the parameters, the default value is ``'cet_rainbow.rgb'``.
+It's ```'WhiteBlueGreenYellowRed.rgb'``` in the image above.
 Matplotlib colormaps are supported.
    Users can even use colormaps located in `acme_diags/plot/colormaps
    <https://github.com/ACME-Climate/acme_diags/tree/master/acme_diags/plot/colormaps>`_,
    by referencing them by the filename
    (ex: ``'cet_rainbow.rgb'``).
 Also, paths to a custom ``.rgb`` file is supported.
 -  **``contour_levels``**: the levels on the legend of the test and reference plot.
-It's [0, 0.2, 0.5, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12,
+It's [0.5, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 13,
-   14, 17] in the image but automatically gets the range by default.
+   14, 15, 16]in the image but automatically gets the range by default.
 -  **``test_units``**: the units that are on the top-right of the test plot.
 It's "mm/day" in the image.
 If blank, it automatically gets the units from the test data.